What should I do if I think I might have COVID-19? Do I need to be tested before I travel for the holidays?

 - Mental Health: Covered as any other sickness

-Students are required to get a referral from the health center, prior to receiving care/treatment off-campus with a specialist.
-A referral is NOT needed if the health center is closed for business and if the student is more than 25 miles away from the health center.
-If a student has other insurance, the student should check that an off-campus provider takes both insurances.
+Students are required to get a referral from the health center, prior to receiving care/treatment off-campus with a specialist, urgent care or hospital.
+A referral is NOT needed if the health center is closed for business or if the student is more than 25 miles away from the health center.
+If a student has other insurance, the student should check that the off-campus provider takes both insurances.

 Does the health center fill outside prescriptions?

 No, the health center does not fill outside prescriptions.
 The health center is licensed to dispense prescriptions that are written by a provider at the Health Center who is treating you for an illness or injury.